fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 The SQL creates a database demo, each data file stores 10 days of data, the memory block is 32 megabytes, each VNODE occupies 8 memory blocks, the number of replicas is 3, updates are allowed, and other parameters are completely consistent with the system configuration.

-When adding a new dnode to the TDengine cluster, some parameters related to the cluster must be the same as the configuration of the existing cluster, otherwise it cannot be successfully added to the cluster.
+When adding a new dnode to the DThouse cluster, some parameters related to the cluster must be the same as the configuration of the existing cluster, otherwise it cannot be successfully added to the cluster.
 The parameters that will be verified are as follows:

 - numOfMnodes: the number of management nodes in the system.
 Default: 3.
 (Since version 2.0.20.11 and version 2.1.6.0, the default value of "numOfMnodes" has been changed to 1.)
 - balance: whether to enable load balancing.
 0: No, 1: Yes.
 Default: 1.